Support alcohol-free pregnancy

 Everything we consume during pregnancy affects the baby.

 When we drink alcohol, the alcohol in our blood cells can pass through the placenta from a mother to her child.
-The range of effects on an unborn child that are caused by alcohol is called Fetal Alcohol Spectrum Disorder (FASD).
+The range of effects caused by alcohol exposure before birth is called Fetal Alcohol Spectrum Disorder (FASD).

 FASD is a diagnostic term for a neurodevelopmental disorder caused by any exposure to alcohol before birth.
 The main effects from this exposure are to the brain but alcohol can also affect other parts of the body.